yohman/22W-UP206A/Weeks/Week03/readme.md

 1. Make sure to document each procedure with markdown cells with relevant headers
 1. Run the cells in the notebook, and make sure the notebook "reads" from top to bottom, telling a story
 1. Upload each Jupyter Notebook along with the associated census data file to your group repo
+2. Submit your assignment by posting a link to your notebook [here](https://github.com/yohman/21F-UP206A/discussions/9).

 ### Reading Assignment